jaclu/tmux-packet-loss/README.md

 #
 # In combination with weighted_average, ping_count and history_size,
-# this makes a single ping loss disapear from being displayed in 15s
+# This makes a single ping loss disappear from being displayed in 15s
 #
 set -g @packet-loss-level_disp   5